MyGoodFoodWorld

 Types of couscous

-To understand if couscous is gluten free, some tricolored pearl couscous is placed in a white bowl.
+Tri-colored pearl couscous placed in a white bowl.

-Finally, we have Lebanese couscous, also known as Moghrabieh.
-This is the largest of all couscous types, with its pea-sized, spherical shape that takes the longest to cook.
+Lebanese couscous, also known as Moghrabieh, is the largest of all couscous types, with its pea-sized, spherical shape that takes the longest to cook.

 Uncooked Lebanese couscous is placed in a round glass bowl with some more couscous placed on the side of the bowl, on a plate.